Japan's lumbering public pension to be recast as agent of reform

 “I wouldn’t be uncomfortable if the allocation to domestic bonds were lowered to somewhere between 30 and 50 percent,” Yasuhiro Yonezawa, the head of GPIF’s investment committee, told Reuters in a telephone interview last week.
 He gave no revised allocation for domestic stocks, now targeted at 12 percent.

-If the bond allotment were put at the middle of his suggested range, it would free up about $170 billion - nearly equal to the market capitalization of Toyota Motor Corp (7203.T), Japan’s most valuable company - to put into domestic stocks, overseas stocks and bonds, or alternative assets such as real estate, infrastructure and private equity.
+If the bond allotment were put at the middle of his suggested range, it would free up about $170 billion - nearly equal to the market capitalisation of Toyota Motor Corp , Japan’s most valuable company - to put into domestic stocks, overseas stocks and bonds, or alternative assets such as real estate, infrastructure and private equity.

 Investors have taken notice.